Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: The popcorn void finder

-The SV abundance as a function of sphere radius is presented in Fig.~\ref{fig:testshot}, in solid blue line.
-Also known as the void size function (VSF, denoted here with $A_\mathrm{v}$), the void abundance is defined as the number density of objects in a given logarithmic interval in void sizes divided by the length of this interval, that is:
+The SV abundance in the sim-1 simulation as a function of sphere radius is presented in Fig.~\ref{fig:testshot}, in solid blue line, as defined in Eq. \ref{eq:VSF}.

-where $d\mathrm{N_v}$ is the total number of voids with the natural logarithm of their radius, $\mathrm{ln}(R_{\rm v})$, between $\mathrm{ln}(R_{\rm v})$ and $\mathrm{ln}(R_{\rm v})+d\mathrm{ln}R_{\rm v}$, while $V$ is the volume of the simulation box.
 We also present in green (red) the abundances obtained when only a particle of ten (one hundred) is used randomly chosen in the SV identification.
 As can be seen, void sizes tend to be larger in these random diluted samples compared to the full sample.
 Random particle dilution more efficiently suppresses shortwave fluctuations in the matter field, erasing small scale structures.
 In this way, small voids are incompletely detected and merged into larger regions.
 The corresponding transparent shaded areas are the error bands.
 We also indicate with vertical dashed lines, the scale of twice the mean interparticle distance.
-The behaviour of these abundances is qualitatively consistent with what we expect in a hierarchical clustering scenario: small voids outnumber larger ones, a trend similar to a Schechter function predicted by excursion set theory.
+The behaviour of these abundances is qualitatively consistent with what we expect in a hierarchical clustering scenario: small voids outnumber larger ones, a trend similar to a Schechter function predicted by excursion-set theory.
 However, at radii less than a few times the mean interparticle distance, the abundance shows the opposite behaviour.
 This is expected due to the shot noise dominance at low density and low scale regions.
 This figure helps us to define what we call the shot noise radius, $R_\mathrm{shot}$, which is the minimum radius for which spherical voids have physical meaning (see, for instance, the analysis presented in \citet{Correa2}).
-Therefore, this radius will be crucial in defining the Popcorn voids.
+Therefore, this radius will be crucial in defining the popcorn voids.